jmwind/bouncifyrn/README.md

 - [x] Wall rebounding aiming (eg, bounce the aim line off the wall to help with gnarly angles)
 - [x] Organize constants as per best practices for React
 - [x] Move to 0.59 and use cool hooks!
+- [x] Move to the community packages for async and other deprecations
+- [~] Add level progress indicator and use % complete instead of # of blocks for brick level completion
+- [ ] Add level progress bonuses and threshold win animations
 - [ ] Refactor entities into types
 - [ ] Add getting started instructions to the game and a swiped down animation lottie
 - [ ] Fix all the crappy hard coded sizes and make it work on iPad (flexible layouts)